abelsonlive/particle/docs/index.rst

 Amazon Machine Image
 ---------------------

 For convenience, I've built an Ubuntu AMI with all dependencies pre-installed.
-Due to the large amount of multithreading, ``particle`` seems to work best on a medium instance.
+Due to the large amount of multithreading, ``particle`` seems to work best on a small instance or larger.

 `EU West Ireland <https://console.aws.amazon.com/ec2/home?region=eu-west-1#launchAmi=ami-f3113b9a>`_